Inherited an Apartment: Your Strategic 7-Step Plan for Making the Right Decisions

 Step 2: Inform the tax office and check the inheritance tax

-One of the most important duties is to report the inheritance to the tax office, which must be done within three months.
-The tax office then checks whether and how much inheritance tax is due.
-The amount depends on the market value of the property and your degree of kinship to the deceased.
-For spouses, there is an allowance of €500,000, and for children, €400,000.
-Siblings or nieces and nephews have a significantly lower allowance of €20,000.
-An exception exists if you, as a spouse or civil partner, continue to live in the home for at least ten more years – in this case, the tax may be waived.
-A precise calculation is crucial to avoid financial bottlenecks, and an early tax calculation provides you with planning security.
+One of the most important obligations is to report the inheritance to the tax office, which must be done within three months.
+The tax office then assesses whether and how much inheritance tax is due.
+The amount depends on the market value of the property and your degree of kinship with the deceased.
+For spouses, an exemption of 500,000 Euros applies, for children 400,000 Euros.
+Siblings or nieces and nephews have a significantly lower exemption of 20,000 Euros.
+An exception exists if you, as a spouse or life partner, continue to live in the apartment for at least ten more years – then the tax may be waived.
+A precise calculation is crucial to avoid financial bottlenecks, and an early tax assessment gives you planning security.

 Step 3: Use an objective property valuation as a basis for decision-making